Advice on ChatGPT

 - The Guidance tab also provides information on other privacy-related issues and requirements relevant to schools, including:

-- the provision of Collection Statements to students and their parents/carers
+- the provision of collection notices to students and their parents/carers

 - consent requirements

 - privacy impact assessments

 - Additional policy advice for schools on when information can and must be shared to promote the wellbeing or safety of children, or to assess or manage family violence risk, is now available at: .

 Personal information is recorded information or opinion, whether true or not, about a person whose identity is apparent, or can reasonably be ascertained, from the information.
 The information or opinion can be recorded in any form.
 A person's name, address, phone number and date of birth (age) are all examples of personal information.

 Sensitive information is a type of personal information with stronger legal protections due to the risk of discrimination.
 It includes information or opinion about an identifiable person’s racial or ethnic origin, political opinions or affiliations, religious beliefs or affiliations, philosophical beliefs, sexual orientation or practices, criminal record or membership of a trade union.

 Personal and sensitive information is regulated in Victoria under the Privacy and Data Protection Act 2014 (Vic).

 Health information is information or opinion about an identifiable person’s physical, mental or psychological health or disability.
 Health information is a type of personal information which, because of its sensitivity, also has different and stronger legal protections.

 Health information is regulated in Victoria under the Health Records Act 2001 (Vic).